digitalocean/navigators-guide/book/02-scale/ch05-config-mgmt.md

     define('NONCE_SALT',       'put your unique phrase here');
 ```

-Note: In a normal situation, you're going to want to encrypt all of your vault files using `ansible-vault`.
+***Note:*** In a normal situation, you're going to want to encrypt all of your vault files using `ansible-vault`.
 In fact, if you look at **ansible.cfg**, you'll see that `vault_password_file = ~/.vaultpass.txt` has been placed inside.
 If you do decide to encrypt the files, you can place your plain text password in a file named **.vaultpass.txt** in your user's home directory.
 It can really be placed anywhere you'd like, but I recommend keeping it out of your repo.

+Some default variables have also been set in **roles/ansible-welp/defaults/main.yml** for things like the domain and maximum upload file size and these can be overridden by either editing them or assigning new values in **roles/ansible-welp/vars/main.yml**.

 A couple additional items to look out for when setting up these passwords, including your auth salts, these passwords are being run through the jinja templating system and there a few character combinations that can cause errors since they are jinja delimeters.
 So watch out for the following character combos: